 “There will be Blessing (בְּרָכָה Berakah #1293) if you obey the commandments of the LORD (YHVH #3068) your God that I am giving you today, but a Curse (קלָלָה Qelalah #7045) if you do not obey the commandments of the LORD (YHVH) your God and turn aside from the path…” Deuteronomy 11:27, 28; Chapter 28; 30:19

-This expression of love is what James (Ya’acob) so brilliantly writes about in James Chapter 2.
-If you see someone in need of clothing and food and all you do is say, “stay warm and well fed,” you’ve faithfulness is dead:
+James (Ya’acob) explains the difference between Life and Dead Faith in this example; If you see someone in need of clothing and food and all you do is say, “stay warm and well fed,” then your faith is dead, James 2:16.

 “As the body without the spirit is dead, so faith without action is dead.”
 James 2:26

 All The Torah and Prophets Hang on Love